Fiat 1200: Fiat 1200 Granluce

 While derived from the 1100, the 1200 Granluce had an all-new, more modern greenhouse, featuring a wider windshield, ampler side windows and a rear panoramic window—hence the Granluce name, translated as "full-light" in Fiat's own English-language sales materials.
 At the rear the car adopted the fins and longer boot of the contemporary 1100 model 1958.
 Intended as a luxury model, the Granluce's bodywork was heavily decorated: there was a contrasting colour roof, a ribbed chrome panel on the C pillar, and bright trim on the bonnet, sides and boot lid.
-Early publicity photos show the 1200 with B post attached “suicide doors” but the production model did not feature these.
+Early publicity photos show the 1200 with suicide doors (hinged at the rear), but the production model did not feature these.

 Approximately 400,000 copies of the 1200 Granluce were built before it was discontinued in September 1961, when the new and larger Fiat 1300 was launched.
 Despite this the Granluce bodyshell was inherited by upmarket 1100 versions as the 1100 Special, and in 1963 the mainstream 1100 D adopted not only the body but also the engine from the 1200.

 Fiat 1200 TV Spider

 At the 1957 Turin Motor Show, alongside the Granluce saloon, Fiat also introduced the 1200 TV Trasformabile two-seater roadster.
-It was an updated Fiat 1100 TV Trasformabile using the 1200 engine, and it was called the 1200 Spider in export markets.
+It was an updated Fiat 1100 TV Trasformabile using the 1200 engine, and was called the 1200 Spider in export markets.
 Exterior changes from the earlier model were minimal, and included new front and rear bumpers with taller over-riders moved further inboards.
 Inside there was a strip speedometer, and the saloon's steering wheel replaced the wood-rimmed, aluminium-spoked one of the Trasformabile.
 A novelty feature were swiveling seats, which rotated outwards to facilitate ingress and egress.